Community Cat Program

 It is a myth that animals should have a litter or a heat cycle before they are spayed.
 There are no health benefits to it.
 It is a much easier medical procedure if you spay before the first heat.
 All the benefits you get from spaying or neutering your pet are magnified by spaying or neutering before the animal reaches puberty.

-The cost for community/feral cats to be spayed/neutered is $20 each.
+The cost for community/feral cats to be spayed/neutered is $20 each ( if not in a trap, additional $30 charge) ( pregnancy is an additional $15.)
 This includes a rabies vaccine and tipping the ear.

 To apply for the program, you must live in Sullivan County, Tennessee.